vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-usb-solana.md

 In this implementation, we will be building a web application with vanilla javascript that uses the USB protocol from a [Ledger package](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webusb) to communicate with the ledger.

 ### Project Initialization
 It is time to implement the application and test it.
 First, open a terminal and create a new folder.
-During this tutorial, the folder will be named "e2e-sol-tutorial”.
+For this tutorial, the folder will be named "e2e-sol-tutorial”.
 Run the following command to create the folder and go into it:

 ```console